Summer 2026 Programs Now Open

 • Social dynamics: Does the student prefer small groups (10–12) or larger cohorts (15–20)?

-• Learning style: Does the student learn through physical activity, cultural observation, or hands-on service?
+• Learning style: Physical activity, cultural observation, or hands-on service?

 • Duration tolerance: Is 7 days sufficient, or is the student ready for 21+ days abroad?

-• Developmental goals: Which SLOs align with what this student needs?
-Grit, Independence, Intercultural Competence, or Empathy?
+• Developmental goals: Grit, Independence, Intercultural Competence, or Empathy?

 Schedule a call with an enrollment advisor →